TMHBBV/unbxdocs./docs/Browse/deploy-unbxd-browse/android-sdk-1.md

 })
 ```

+> 📘 NOTE
+>
+> If resultCount is not set, default value 3 will be considered as results count for Promoted Suggestions doctype.

 ### Filters in Autosuggest

-Filters, when used in AutoSuggest, help restrict products based on criteria passed.
+Filters, when used in AutoSuggest, helps to restrict products based on criteria passed.
+Two types of filters are supported

+* Text
+* Range
+* Text

+The text filter is used to filter products based on fields with string values such as color, gender, brand, etc. It can be defined in the API call in two ways:

 #### Text Filter: Using Field IDs

+IdFilter can be formed with 2 parameters.field: The id of the field on which the text filter is applied. value: The id of the value on which the results are filtered.

 ```kotlin
 val idFilter = IdFilter("76678", "5001")